manderly/osu-cs-class-explorer/README.md

 # Change log

 **March 2018**
+- New feature: "Common pairings", a new chart displaying the courses most frequently paired with a particular course as per the student-reported data
 - New feature: "Group work", a short section describing the course's amount and type of group work (if any)
 - Major bug fix: app now includes course reviews that co-exist on the same line in the spreadsheet.
 Switched to [Google Spreadsheet](https://www.npmjs.com/package/google-spreadsheet) package and improved the way rows are parsed.
 App now displays 658 reviews.